tomcur/CookieTokenAuth/README.md

 ```

 ## Validate Cookies
 Next, you probably want to validate user authentication of non-logged in users in all controllers (note: authentication is only attempted once per session).
 This makes sure that a user with a valid token cookie will be logged in.
 To do that, place something like the following in your `AppController`'s `beforeFilter`.
-Note that you will also have to change the current identification you are performing (probably in `UsersController`).
+Note that you might also have to make changes to the current identification method you are performing.
 See the next section.

 ```
 if(!$this->Auth->user())